nfour/lutils-merge/README.md

 	}
 */

-// Use options to customize merge behaviour merge([
+// Use options to customize merge behaviour.
+// The first argument is an array of objects,
+// and the second is the options object. merge([
 	{ a: { c: 1 } },
 	{